 When you are in Unalaska, you'll notice that it is more blue-collar than most other communities in America.
 55.41% of Unalaska’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Unalaska is a city of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Unalaska who work in sales jobs (8.63%), management occupations (7.58%), and office and administrative support (7.17%).

-One of the nice things about Unalaska is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Unalaska is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Unalaska is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Unalaska citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.28% of adults 25 and older in Unalaska have a college degree.
+The percentage of adults in Unalaska who are college-educated is close to the national average for all communities of 21.84%: 18.28% of the adults in Unalaska have a bachelor's degree or advanced degree.

 The per capita income in Unalaska in 2022 was $53,093, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $212,372 for a family of four.
 However, Unalaska contains both very wealthy and poor people as well.